anglepan/docs/user-guides/messaging/README.md

 ### Video

-Before sending a audio message, if you are using a browser, you need to give Rocket.Chat permission to use your camera.
+Before sending a video message, if you are using a browser, you need to give Rocket.Chat permission to use your camera.

 To start recording you can simply click on the `Create new Video Message` option on the attachment menu.